 Consensus mechanisms (also known as consensus protocols or consensus algorithms) allow distributed systems (networks of computers) to work together and stay secure.

 For decades, these mechanisms have been used to establish consensus among database nodes, application servers, and other enterprise infrastructure.
 In recent years, new consensus protocols have been invented to allow cryptoeconomic systems, such as Ethereum, to agree on the state of the network.

 A consensus mechanism in a cryptoeconomic system also helps prevent certain kinds of economic attacks.
 In theory, an attacker can compromise consensus by controlling 51% of the network.
 Consensus mechanisms are designed to make this "51% attack" unfeasible.
 Different mechanisms are engineered to solve this security problem differently.

 Ethereum, like Bitcoin, currently uses a proof-of-work (PoW) consensus protocol.

-Proof-of-work is done by miners, who compete to create new blocks full of processed transactions.
+Proof of work is done by miners, who compete to create new blocks full of processed transactions.
 The winner shares the new block with the rest of the network and earns some freshly minted ETH.
-The race is won by whoever's computer can solve a math puzzle fastest – this produces the cryptographic link between the current block and the block that went before.
-Solving this puzzle is the work in "proof of work".
+The race is won by whosever computer can solve a math puzzle fastest – this produces the cryptographic link between the current block and the block that went before.
+Solving this puzzle is the work in "proof-of-work".

 The network is kept secure by the fact that you'd need 51% of the network's computing power to defraud the chain.
 This would require such huge investments in equipment and energy, you're likely to spend more than you'd gain.